Feten815/manual-portfolio/README.md

 Welcome to my manual QA testing portfolio!
 I'm an ISTQB-certified junior QA tester working to improve my skills by testing real websites and documenting my work.

-## 🔍 Projects

-### 1. Mytek.tn (E-commerce Site)
+## 🛍️ Project: Mytek.tn (Tunisian E-commerce Website)

+### ✅ Test Cases:
-- ✅ 6 test cases for search, cart, and checkout features
+- `Mytek_Search_TestCases.docx` – 6 test cases for search, cart, and checkout
-- 🐞 1 bug report: Case sensitivity in search
-- 🧪 Status: In progress

-## 📁 Files

-- `Mytek_Search_TestCases.docx` – Functional test cases
+### 🐞 Bug Reports:
-- `BUG-001_Mytek_Search_CaseSensitivity.docx` – Bug report
+- `BUG-001_Mytek_Search_CaseSensitivity.docx` – Search does not work with lowercase letters

----

-📌 More coming soon: bug reports, test plans, and test cases on other websites like Electro.tn, TechnoPro, Amazon...
+💼 Goal: Learn by doing and become job-ready as a QA Tester.